-• MIS-treated and sonicated specimens may now be run with cobas® MTB or may be stored according the "Inactivated specimen storage" section.
+• MIS-treated and sonicated specimens may now be run with cobas\ MTB or may be stored according the "Inactivated specimen storage" section.

-Running cobas® MTB
+Running cobas® MTB on the cobas® 5800 System

-cobas° MTB can be run with a minimum required sample volume of 1.2 mL.
-The operation of the instrument is described in detail in the cobas° 6800/8800 Systems User Guide or User Assistance.
+$cobas^{\circ}$ MTB can be run with a minimum sample volume of 1.2 mL of which 850 $\mu$ L is processed.
+The test procedure is described in detail in the $cobas^{\circ}$ 5800 System User Assistance and/or User Guide.
 Figure 2 below summarizes the procedure.

-Prior to uncapping tubes and loading specimens onto the cobas 6800/8800 Systems, it is recommended to pellet cell and matrix debris by specimen centrifugation for a maximum of 1 minute at a maximum RCF of 3000 x g.
+- Prior to uncapping tubes and loading specimens onto the cobas° 5800 System, it is recommended to pellet cell and matrix debris by specimen centrifugation for a maximum of 1 minute at a maximum RCF of 3000 x g. - A single run can have a combination of specimens (raw sputum, sediment).